Ivan-Kouznetsov/aartl/README.md

 # Agnostic API Reliability Testing Language

-Agnostic API Reliability Testing Language (AARTL) is platform-agnostic declarative domain-specific language for testing HTTP servers using the server’s API, it is implemented in TypeScript and Node.js and can run on many popular platforms (such as Windows, macOS, Linux, and BSD) and can test servers irrespective of the platform used by the server.
+Agnostic API Reliability Testing Language (AARTL) is a platform-agnostic declarative domain-specific language for testing HTTP servers using the server’s API, it is implemented in TypeScript and Node.js and can run on many popular platforms (such as Windows, macOS, Linux, and BSD) and can test servers irrespective of the platform used by the server.
 An AARTL test is a human-readable declaration of the expected response from a server endpoint given one or more requests.

 ## Design goals